Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

-In Theorem 1.1 of \cite{vgensol} (we should consider those results for three shells and trivial $\omega $--coefficients), there are stated explicit conditions on $w$-- and $n$--coefficients and $\mathbf{\Upsilon }$--sources, for arbitrary dimensions and in very general forms, when an ansatz (\ref {ansgensol}) generates exact solutions of equations of systems of equations of type (\ref{esa1})--(\ref{esa3a}).
-In this subsection, we analyze three different types of d--connections when the corresponding ansatz induces separation of equations in (\ref{hoeeq}).
-Following such constructions, we can prove the integrability in very general form of field equations in general gravity and metric compatible Finsler generalizations of gravity.
-Some explicit cosmological solutions in Finsler gravity will be analyzed in section \ref{smfctb}.
+} In Theorem 1.1 of \cite{vgensol} (we should consider those results for three shells and trivial $\omega $--coefficients), there are stated explicit conditions on $w$-- and $n$--coefficients and $\mathbf{\Upsilon }$--sources, for arbitrary dimensions and in very general forms, when an ansatz (\ref {ansgensol}) generates exact solutions gravity.

-\paragraph{Separation of equations for the canonical d--connection: 1pt}
+\paragraph{Separation of equations for the canonical d--connection:}